 Receiving a call back from your potential future employer is exciting indeed.
 But, now that you have one foot through the front door, the next step is where the real work begins.

 After all, a job interview is the first time you will face your potential employer, and that is the perfect, if not, only, opportunity to set an excellent first impression on your potential manager.
 Your interview answers, too, reflect who you are and give important insights into how you can contribute to the role, fit in with the team and the company’s values as a whole.

 As such, you want to be as prepared as you can.
 The good news is, you already know to a good extent what your interviewer is going to ask you.
 Therefore, the next step is to prepare succinct, relevant responses to some of the typical interview questions an interviewer will ask you during your conversation, and practise them to a friend, or to a mirror.

 Here's a quick video interview tip: Write or type out your answers (and set them next to your computer) for questions like "tell me about yourself", strengths and weaknesses; practise the delivery of your answers, while making sure you sound as natural as possible.
 Throw in hand gestures, so you don't look like you are reading off a list.

 Our list of common interview questions and answers

 1. Tell me about yourself

 If you don’t quite know how to summarise your CV, here’s an interview tip: talk about the industry and showcase your familiarity with related jargons.
-You can even move on to talk about specific news related the industry in Hong Kong.
-Share your opinions on said news stories, which in turn shows that you are proactive and is interested in the particular field you are interviewing for.
+You can even move on to talk about specific news related to the industry in Singapore.
+Finally, share your opinions on said news stories, which shows that you are proactive and interested in the particular field you are interviewing for.